erin-rtfm/Deeni/README.md

 * Write Bonus Chapter 2: Jokes
 * Write Bonus Chapter 3: Onomatopoeia
 </details>

-### General Updates
-* Write practice exercises based on the content of each chapter, including some overlap content with earlier chapters.
-* Provide voice samples of conversations in each less.
-  * Record voice samples.
-  * Publish samples to chapter folder.
-  * Link to correct sample for each lesson.
-* Work on lessons not yet associated with a chapter.
-  * Create lesson for alienable possession.
-  * Create lesson for inalienable possession.
-  * Create lessons for talking about the future.
-  * Create lessons for talking about the past.
-  * Create lesson about senses.

-### Big Projects I'd Like Advice On
-* Develop machine learning algorithm to capture the rules of Deeni phonology.
-This will help us create new words that "sound right" for both concepts that have been lost as well as for concepts created after cultural genocide.

-If you want to start on any of these projects, feel free to edit or create the necessary files, or [email me](mailto:thedeeniproject@gmail.com) with questions.

 ## Location and Format
 [Add](https://help.github.com/articles/creating-new-files/) files to the Curriculum folder.
 (If you prefer, you can [add files using the command line](https://help.github.com/articles/adding-a-file-to-a-repository-using-the-command-line/).
 You can also [edit](https://help.github.com/articles/editing-files-in-another-user-s-repository/) files already in the folder.